 We arrived at the studio in time to find Junko trying to attack Lisa, who was standing there stunned.
 To Kyle and my surprise, who should hold Junko off but Lisa’s two friends casting fire spells, despite never showing any sign of having Personas or magic in the previous game!
 At this point, Tatsuya appeared to help them out, hoping to keep Lisa from remembering anything in the process.
 Another overly literal translation here, by the way: Lisa expresses shock at Tatsuya using her name, which was almost certainly a matter of honorifics in the original language.
 In English, it only makes sense that he’d call her “Lisa.”
 She’s a celebrity both from and the talk of his school, after all, of course he knows her name!
 I could maybe read her as being a little lovestruck and surprised that he knows her, but I have a feeling that wasn’t wholly the original intent.
 I would have added more context to the line, maybe have her act as though he was acting familiar with her to get the same idea across.

-Chizuru said that Kandori had addressed Tatsuya as a “Paradox,” and was going to fight him with Junko at her side, only for the party to arrive and force her to split forces.
-I was surprised to Chizuru come after us instead, as fighting Junko would have only made sense at this point: she’d be another Joker fight, after Noriko it’s clear the devs have no compunction with boss fights against minor characters, and we never did get to fight her in person in P2IS!
+Chizuru said that Kandori had addressed Tatsuya as a “Paradox” in the past, and was going to fight him with Junko at her side, only for the party to arrive and force her to split forces.
+I was surprised to Chizuru come after us instead of Tatsuya, as fighting Junko would have only made sense at this point: she’d be another Joker fight, after Noriko it’s clear the devs have no compunction against boss fights against minor characters, and we never did get to fight her in person in P2IS!
 I worked out why they didn’t do it later, and I’ll explain then.
 For now, Chizuru goes after us herself.
-Chizuru is voiced by Lani Minella trying to do a Romanian accent, which isn’t just a racist voice direction to stick to a fortune teller, but it doesn’t even make sense?
+Chizuru is voiced by Lani Minella trying to do a Romanian accent, which isn’t just a racist and cliche voice direction to stick to a fortune teller, but it doesn’t even make sense?
 She’s Japanese!
 Chizuru will get into an argument with Katsuya about his speech about science to her familiar, and will loosely imply that she’s an especially long-lived magic user of some sort, but she’s still Japanese!
 Anyways, she says humanity needs oracles to guide them, adds something about collecting “kegare,” you might remember the term from earlier, and then fights us.

 At this point, the rest was easy.
 We had fought far worse “mixed element” boss groups in P2IS, and I knew the easiest way to kill them was to pass on the Fusion Spells we had been using all session and to rely on base-level area attack spells like we had been doing back in P2IS.
-Persona 2’s area effect spells come in “attack all enemies” and “attack matching enemies” varieties, and since we only had the latter, Chizuro’s clone nearly slipped thorugh the loop above.
+Persona 2’s area effect spells come in “attack all enemies” and “attack matching enemies” varieties, and since we only had the latter, Chizuro’s clone nearly slipped through the loophole described above, but she was gone now.
 While one of the Shikagami would invariably match the element of the spell and reflect it, the caster would normally absorb the element, so no harm done! …Except for Elly and Baofu, for some reason, but it wasn’t so bad that I had to worry about it for more than a few healing spells.
 Fight over.

 Tatsuya had also won his battle, though he fled the scene after the fact, leaving Junko behind for us to heal in the Velvet Room, which didn’t even happen on-screen, contributing to Junko’s lack of motive and overall poor track record for… you know… actually appearing in scenes?